algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 - **tanks:** a custom package for tank management.
 - **ui:** a custom package for the user interface.

+#### Extension used

+``WIP``

+### Description of Interfaces between Components

+### System architecture diagram

+``schema``

 ## Features specifications

+- **Opening and analysing a CSV file**
+  - The code uses the **csvutils package** to open and parse a specified CSV file (UseCase.csv) provided by the user.
+Records from the CSV file are retrieved and used later.

+- **Creation of tank slices**
+  - The code creates tank slices and formula slices from the records in the CSV file analysed.

+- **Sorting tanks**
+  - Empty tank slices (EmptyTanks) and Wine tank slices (WineTanks) are sorted using the **sort package**.
+This allows them to be organised in a certain order for further processing.

+- **Debug display**
+  - The code uses the **ui package** to display debug information relating to initialisation, tank fill ratios, etc. This can be useful for understanding and checking that the program is working correctly.
+This can be useful for understanding and checking the correct operation of the program.

+- **Calculation of tank fill ratios**
+  - The code uses the **treegen package** to calculate tank fill ratios based on tank slices and formula slices.

+- **Solving the problem**
+  - The code uses the **treegen package** to solve the problem by calling the Solve function.
+This probably involves some problem-specific resolution logic, which is not detailed in the code provided.

+- **Display final instructions**
+  - The final instructions resulting from the resolution of the problems are displayed using the PrintInstructions function in the **ui package**.
+This is used to provide the steps or recommendations to follow to reach the solution to the problem.

+- **Error handling**
+  - If an error occurs while opening or analysing the CSV file, an error message is displayed and the program stops.

 ### Description